avivrosenberg/avivr.net-quartz/content/About me.md

 - Creating new tools for analyzing data distributions in high-dimensions [](https://arxiv.org/abs/2205.14977).

 %%industry experience%%
 Over the years, I've also worked in various industry roles.
-Currently, I'm a researcher at [Sibylla](https://sibylla.io), a fintech startup, where I develop machine-learning-based strategies for portfolio construction in equity markets.
+Currently, I'm a research scientist at [Hemispheric](https://hemispheric.ai/), a neuroscience startup developing foundation models for non-invasively decoding brain activity.